 HE-in-FE - Many FE colleges offer a wide range of HE programmes.
 These might appeal to people who want to stay close to their home to study, or want to continue studying at the FE college they have already attended.
+Applications are usually made directly to the institution.

 Higher Education Provider (HEP) is any institution that provides higher education qualifications, including universities and other approved organisations.
+Applications are usually made through UCAS.